kimc78/postgresql-slave-deadlock/README.md

 ... previous message repeats forever ...
 ```

-The postgres_slave will now halt queries to wait for recovery and recovery will wait for the completion of query.
-This lock will never be released and you need to abort all queries on the slave to recover.
+All queries to the slave will wait for recovery to finish and recovery is waiting for all queries to finish.